Last updated: December 4, 2019.

 - An affidavit of undertaking/ guaranty

-Note that having the above papers do not guarantee getting through.
+However, note that having the above papers does not guarantee anything but it can help.

 Automatic Second Inspection